 Right now, we recommend just a few at-home metabolism tests on the market, although you’ll run into a good handful of them during your search.

 It’s best to shop from brands that use at least a

 Remember to follow the provided instructions carefully, checking that your test kit has not expired before using it.

 Again, following up with your doctor is the next best step after completing an at-home metabolism test.

 At-home metabolism tests can provide you with a snapshot of cortisol, free testosterone, and TSH levels and may make suggestions for lifestyle changes based on your report.
 You may even receive a phone call from one of the brand’s on-hand physicians if you receive abnormal results.

 A medical professional should always analyze the results of a metabolism test.
 At-home tests may provide information that will inform your doctor about your overall health or signify the need for additional testing.

-At-home tests are convenient and private.
-They can be a beneficial first step toward getting information about your health and metabolism.
+At-home tests are convenient and private, though handling your blood at home isn’t for everyone.
+These test kits can be a beneficial first step toward getting information about your health and metabolism.
 However, do not use these tests in place of medical advice.